 Does GISB have a cafeteria or lunch program?

 We do not have a cafeteria, but families have the option to order lunch through smartlunches.com.
-Lunches are dropped off at the school mid morning by the smartlunches delivery ambassadors.
-Each meal is labeled individually with the luncher’s name, classroom and teacher.
-For more information and frequently asked questions, please visit their website.
+Hot lunches are dropped off at GISB by the smartlunches delivery ambassadors.
+Each meal is labeled individually with the student’s name, classroom and teacher.
+For more information, please visit their website.